iuyangyuc/CS506-SP25/README.md

 #### Observations

 The data suggests a clear trend: higher-ranking officers tend to have lower worked-to-paid overtime ratios.
-In other words, they are typically paid for significantly more overtime hours than they report working.As shown in the chart, officers with higher ranks (e.g., 8 and 9) have the lowest average ratios, while those with lower ranks (e.g., 3 and 4) show higher ratios, indicating that their reported worked hours are more closely aligned with the overtime hours paid.
+In other words, they are typically paid for significantly more overtime hours than they report working.
+- As shown in the chart, officers with higher ranks (e.g., 8 and 9) have the lowest average ratios, while those with lower ranks (e.g., 3 and 4) show higher ratios, indicating that their reported worked hours are more closely aligned with the overtime hours paid.

-One possible reason for this discrepancy is that higher-ranking officers may have more discretion or administrative authority in approving overtime, which could lead to less standardized documentation of their actual work hours.
+- One possible reason for this discrepancy is that higher-ranking officers may have more discretion or administrative authority in approving overtime, which could lead to less standardized documentation of their actual work hours.

 In conclusion, officers with higher-ranking titles appear more likely to receive overtime pay disproportionate to their reported work hours, highlighting potential disparities in how overtime is allocated or documented across ranks.